0%

 3. EDOF (Extended-Depth-of-Focus) IOLs

-EDOF lenses appeal to patients who want fewer glasses but dislike multifocals.
+Cataract Surgery: EDOF lenses are selected by patients who want reduced dependency on glasses but dislike multifocals.

 4. Multifocal and Trifocal IOLs